vinceeee4/vinceeee4/README.md

 ## Connect with Me

-If you share a similar interest in billiards, information technology, or simply want to connect, feel free to reach out to me.
+If you share a similar interest in information technology, or simply want to connect, feel free to reach out to me.
 You can find me on [Facebook](https://www.facebook.com/vince.pangilinan.9480).
-I'm always open to connecting with fellow billiards enthusiasts, discussing IT topics, or even arranging a friendly game of billiards!
+I'm always open to connecting with fellow enthusiasts, discussing IT topics, or even arranging a friendly game of billiards!

 Thank you for taking the time to get to know me.
 I look forward to connecting with you and embarking on this exciting journey as a BS IT student!